Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 Elevation certificates are not required for properties in Zone X (minimal or moderate flood risk).
 However, they can be useful in two situations: (1) if your property was recently removed from a high-risk zone via LOMA and your lender still requires proof, and (2) if you are buying optional flood insurance in Zone X and want to document your actual elevation for the lowest possible premium.
 Approximately 25% of NFIP claims come from properties outside high-risk zones.

-An elevation certificate does not expire.
+An elevation certificate does not expire and is good indefinitely in Florida.
 The building elevation it documents is a physical fact that does not change (barring structural modifications).
 However, the usefulness of the certificate can be affected by FEMA map revisions that change the BFE, substantial improvements or renovations that change the lowest floor elevation, or changes to FEMA's rating methodology.
 For real estate transactions, lenders and insurance companies typically accept elevation certificates regardless of age, though some prefer certificates prepared within the last 5-10 years.

 Reduce Your Flood Insurance Costs